haiku/website/content/about/faq.md

 Some drivers (non-HD Radeon and Matrox) have experimental multi-monitor support, which allows both a clone and an extended desktop mode.
 However, applications are not made aware of the fact that the display is split across multiple monitors, which leads to issues such as windows opening in the middle of the desktop, split between the two monitors.

 ### How come there is no sound?
-First of all check that your sound card is visible in the Media preferences (this means there is a driver for it).
+First of all, check that your sound card is visible in the Media preferences (this means there is a driver for it).
 If the card is detected but there is still no sound, this is a problem with our audio drivers.

 Most modern PC hardware uses sound devices compatible with the Intel HDA (high definition audio) specification.
 Unfortunately, the specification leaves the routing of the audio signals to the different outputs not completely specified, making it difficult to write a driver that works out of the box on all machines.

 ### Why is there no network access in VirtualBox?
 The default network adapter type in VirtualBox is known to not work well with Haiku.

-Fortunately VirtualBox provides several alternatives, which work much better.
+Fortunately, VirtualBox provides several alternatives, which work much better.
 Try configuring your machine to use one of those, see the guide [Emulating Haiku in VirtualBox](/guides/virtualizing/virtualbox)

 ### Is there a list of working hardware?
 The development wiki has a [list of drivers](https://dev.haiku-os.org/wiki/HardwareInfo)